6 Tips for Protecting Your Lungs

 Test for radon

 Get your home and workplace tested regularly for radon, a naturally occurring gas that is colorless and odorless.
 It builds up over time due to uranium in rocks and soil breaking down and goes through chemical changes from uranium to radium to radon.
 Once the radon starts to break down it releases radioactive byproducts which can be inhaled.

 Good hygiene and keeping up with yearly vaccinations against flu and pneumonia (if necessary) will help you avoid seasonal illnesses.
 Steer clear of others who are ill and wash your hands regularly.
 Keep workstations that are used by many people as sterile as possible.

 Visit your doctor regularly

-Have your doctor check out any changes to your health, no matter how small or insignificant you think they are, particularly if you start to suffer from breathlessness, a persistent cough, chest pain or fatigue.
+Have your doctor check out any changes to your health, no matter how small or insignificant you think they may be, particularly if you start to suffer from breathlessness, a persistent cough, chest pain or fatigue.